 Cookies are small text files placed on your computer, phone, or other device when you visit websites and are used to record information about your activity, including the pages you view, the content you listen to, ads you click on, your settings, and other actions you take on the Platform.

 Cookies can be “persistent” or “session” cookies.
 Persistent cookies stay on your device for a set period of time or until you delete them, while session cookies are deleted once you close your web browser.

 We use other data collecting technologies with similar functionality as cookies, including pixels, local storage, and device identifiers.
 While the specific names and types of cookies we use may change from time to time as we improve and update the Platform, we have provided some basic definitions in order to help you better understand this policy.

-Pixels – A pixel is a small amount of code on a web page or in an email notification that typically work in conjunction with cookies to identify our users and record user behavior.
+Pixels – A pixel is a small amount of code on a web page or in an email notification that typically works in conjunction with cookies to identify our users and record user behavior.
 As many services do, we use pixels to learn whether you’ve interacted with certain web or email content.
 This helps us measure and improve our services and personalize your experience.

 Software Development Kits – We may use third parties including our service providers and business partners who use mobile SDKs to collect information to recognize your device when you return to the Platform.
 We may use this technology, for instance, to analyze how you interact with the Platform, including content and advertisements, and to enable analytics or other features through mobile devices.